 Column 7: The “ID number” for the storm detection within the satellite image at a particular date and time.
 There are multiple pixels within each storm and the ID number helps one to cluster them together.

 MATLAB r2015a was used to compile the raw data from the Hazardous Storm Event Database.
-The initial data contained multiple OT detections for almost every day over the 9 year study period, totaling tens of millions of data points.
+The initial data contained multiple OT detections for almost every day over the 9-year study period, totaling tens of millions of data points.
 This data was imported into MATLAB and summarized by day, reducing the amount of data points to fewer than 3,500.

 After processing in MATLAB, the data was imported into Microsoft Excel for further consolidation.
 Using the Percentile function within Excel, days that recorded within the 99th percentile were extracted from the database’s temporal span.
 The same was done at the 50th percentile to use as a baseline for comparison.
 From these subsets, 10 days were randomly chosen amongst the group to use as study cases.

-From the GES – DISC Mirador Data Holdings, 2 MERRA products were downloaded as zipped NetCDF files for each study case at the 99th and 50th percentile study cases.
+From the Goddard Earth Sciences Data Information Services Center (GES – DISC) Mirador Data Holdings, 2 Modern Era Retrospective-analysis for Research and Applications (MERRA) products were downloaded as zipped NetCDF files for each study case at the 99th and 50th percentile study cases.

 This data product information is described below.